-College Plan as Part of Your Estate Plan
+College Financing in Your Estate Plan

 The staggering cost of college makes it critical for families to plan carefully for this major expense.
 In many cases grandparents want to play a role.
 As you examine the many financing options for your grandchildren, be sure to consider college financing in your estate plan.